anchore/enterprise-client-go/pkg/enterprise/docs/QueryApi.md

 	packageType := "packageType_example" // string | Type of package to filter on (e.g. dpkg) (optional)
 	version := "version_example" // string | Version of named package to filter on (e.g. 4.4-1) (optional)
 	page := "page_example" // string | The page of results to fetch.
-Pages start at 1 (optional) limit := int32(56) // int32 | Limit the number of records for the requested page.
+Pages start at 1 (optional) limit := TODO // int64 | Limit the number of records for the requested page.
 If omitted or set to 0, return all results in a single page (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

 	configuration := openapiclient.NewConfiguration()